AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: Introduction

-To facilitate research on this task, several representative benchmarks have been proposed, such as CityNav~\cite{lee2024citynavlanguagegoalaerialnavigation} and OpenUAV~\cite{wang2024towards}.
-These datasets have promoted progress in this field.
-However, significant challenges remain in terms of real-world generalization and deployment. \textbf{First}, most existing datasets are collected from simulated environments (synthetic or game-engine-based).
-Although such settings offer high controllability, they fail to capture the complex spatial structures and rich texture details of real scenes, resulting in limited transferability under real-world conditions. \textbf{Second}, language instructions in datasets often lack naturalness and diversity.
-Some datasets only provide target descriptions while ignoring critical intermediate cues during navigation, such as landmark references and conditional behaviors, which restricts the model's semantic reasoning ability for path planning.
-Other datasets include procedural descriptions but rely heavily on template-based generation, leading to monotonous language styles and rigid expressions that do not reflect realistic language usage in real-world. \textbf{Finally}, existing datasets are generally limited in scale, which hinders the training and comprehensive evaluation of large-scale models.
+Unmanned Aerial Vehicle (UAV) Vision-and-Language Navigation (VLN) aims to enable UAVs to navigate complex urban environments by following natural language instructions, supporting applications such as emergency rescue, urban patrol, and infrastructure inspection.
+Compared with traditional rule-based approaches, language-guided navigation enables more flexible human--machine interaction and allows UAVs to autonomously accomplish diverse tasks across a wide range of environments.
+Unlike indoor or ground-level VLN, UAV VLN requires agents to reason over long-horizon aerial views, large-scale urban landmarks, and route instructions that often include intermediate cues and conditional behaviors.
+To facilitate research on this task, several benchmarks have been proposed, such as AerialVLN~\cite{liu2023aerialvlnvisionandlanguagenavigationuavs}, CityNav~\cite{lee2024citynavlanguagegoalaerialnavigation}, OpenUAV~\cite{wang2024towards}, and OpenFly~\cite{2025OpenFly}.
+Recent advances in multimodal large language models (MLLMs) have opened new opportunities for language-grounded navigation; however, the lack of benchmarks that jointly provide realistic scenes, natural instructions, and sufficient scale remains a critical bottleneck for progress in UAV VLN.

-To address these limitations, we propose \textbf{AirNav}, a large-scale UAV VLN benchmark constructed from real urban aerial data.
-Compared with existing work, AirNav offers several key advantages. \textbf{First}, it is built upon realistic and reliable data sources, leveraging real aerial images that cover diverse urban structures and navigation routes, thereby providing highly realistic challenges for spatial perception. \textbf{Second}, AirNav features natural and diverse instructions.
-Each instruction covers the complete navigation process and is collaboratively generated by humans and large language models (LLMs).
-By incorporating different user personas, the instructions simulate natural language expressions encountered in real-world usage scenarios. \textbf{Finally}, AirNav features 143K high-quality navigation samples, making it unprecedented in task scale and evaluation scope.
+\textbf{First}, realistic aerial perception requires real urban data with complex spatial structures and rich visual textures, while many existing datasets still rely on simulated environments. \textbf{Second}, language instructions in existing datasets often lack naturalness and diversity.
+Some datasets only provide target descriptions while ignoring critical intermediate cues during navigation, such as landmark references and conditional behaviors.
+Others include procedural descriptions but rely heavily on template-based generation, leading to monotonous language styles that do not reflect realistic usage. \textbf{Finally}, existing datasets are often limited in scale or language variation, hindering both the training of large-scale models and their ability to generalize across diverse environments and instruction styles.